Bridging the Intention-Expression Gap: Aligning Multi-Dimensional Preferences via Hierarchical Relevance Feedback in Text-to-Image Diffusion: Introduction

-Similar to early training-based methods, initial inference-based approaches (e.g., DNO \cite{DNO}, DAS \cite{DAS}, and DEMON \cite{Demon}) also lack user interaction.
-These methods employ pre-trained automated evaluators (e.g., aesthetic predictors or HPSv2) to score intermediate images during the iterative denoising process, guiding the generation toward higher scores by directly manipulating the high-dimensional latent space.
-To achieve deeper semantic understanding and align with complex prompts, recent inference-based methods (e.g., SIDiffAgent \cite{SIDiffAgent}, RAVEL \cite{RAVEL}, and RAISE \cite{RAISE}) incorporate FMs and external knowledge bases for autonomous error detection and auto-correction during generation.
-All of the aforementioned methods share a critical limitation: their complete absence of user interaction fundamentally prevents preference alignment under semantically ambiguous prompts.
-To address this, subsequent interactive approaches introduce explicit user interventions to guide the generation process.
-Some methods assist manual prompt refinement through advanced interactive interfaces.
-Tools such as PromptCharm \cite{PromptCharm} and PrompTHis \cite{PrompTHis} provide sophisticated control panels, including word-to-image mapping and interactive visualizations, to help users better understand and manually edit their prompts.
-Alternatively, other approaches leverage FM to iteratively refine prompts driven by explicit natural language feedback.
-Methods like DSPy \cite{DSPy}, ConstitutionMaker \cite{ConstitutionMaker}, and Promptimizer \cite{Promptimizer} allow users to provide detailed textual critiques that the FM subsequently translates into prompt adjustments for the next generation round.
-However, both of these interactive paradigms impose a significant cognitive load.
-Following the trend toward lower cognitive load, methods like APPO \cite{APPO} replace explicit textual dialogue with implicit binary preference selections.
-By leveraging FMs to infer user preferences from multi-round interaction histories, this approach significantly reduces the cognitive burden on the user while achieving competitive alignment performance.
-However, a user typically possesses multiple preference features (e.g., artistic style, color tone, and composition).
-Because this approach relies on FMs to infer preferences at a holistic semantic level, directly applying it to multi-dimensional feature alignment exposes fundamental limitations.
-First, FMs suffer from inference overload when attempting to simultaneously infer and balance preferences across these multiple features.
-Second, conflicting user signals emerge when a user expresses preferences for multiple features.
-For instance, a user might select Image A for its preferred composition and Image B for its preferred color tone; however, if Image B features a composition that directly opposes Image A, it introduces contradictory semantic signals, causing FMs fail to accurately attribute individual feature contributions, ultimately struggling to precisely align multi-dimensional visual intents.
-Therefore, there is an urgent need for a framework capable of achieving multi-dimensional feature alignment with minimal cognitive load and without expensive costs.
+Early training-based methods (e.g., DDPO \cite{DDPO}, ImageReward \cite{xu2023imagereward}, Diffusion-DPO \cite{Diffusion-DPO}, IterComp \cite{IterComp}) attempt to achieve preference alignment by training reward models on extensive human annotations.
+However, this non-interactive paradigm fundamentally fails when ambiguous prompts obscure the true intent.
+To mitigate this, interactive training methods leverage user dialogue and model fine-tuning (e.g., Twin-Co \cite{Twin-Co}) or train foundation model agents on multi-turn preference datasets (e.g., PASTA \cite{Pasta}).
+While effective, they either impose heavy cognitive loads by relying on explicit textual dialogue or incur prohibitive training costs.
+Conversely, inference-based approaches resolve heavy training costs.
+Early inference methods guide generation by manipulating the latent space via automated evaluators (e.g., DNO \cite{DNO}, DAS \cite{DAS}, DEMON \cite{Demon}), while recent approaches incorporate FMs and external knowledge bases for autonomous error correction (e.g., SIDiffAgent \cite{SIDiffAgent}, RAVEL \cite{RAVEL}, RAISE \cite{RAISE}).
+Nevertheless, their complete absence of user interaction prevents alignment under semantically ambiguous prompts.
+To address the lack of interaction, subsequent approaches introduce explicit user interventions.
+Some assist manual prompt refinement through advanced interfaces like PromptCharm \cite{PromptCharm} and PrompTHis \cite{PrompTHis}.
+Others leverage FMs to iteratively refine prompts driven by detailed textual critiques, as seen in DSPy \cite{DSPy}, ConstitutionMaker \cite{ConstitutionMaker}, and Promptimizer \cite{Promptimizer}.
+However, these paradigms impose a significant cognitive load by forcing users to articulate what they inherently cannot.
+Following the trend toward lower cognitive load, the current state-of-the-art (SOTA) method, APPO \cite{APPO}, replaces tedious textual dialogue with click-based binary preference selections.
+By leveraging FMs to infer user preferences from multi-round interaction histories, APPO significantly reduces the cognitive burden while achieving superior alignment performance compared to previous methods.
+Despite its SOTA status, APPO exposes fundamental limitations when applied to multi-dimensional feature alignment.
+A user typically possesses multiple preference features concurrently, such as artistic style, color tone, and composition.
+Because APPO relies on FMs to infer preferences strictly at a holistic semantic level across multiple features, it faces two critical bottlenecks.
+First, FMs suffer from severe inference overload when attempting to simultaneously infer and balance preferences across these multiple dimensions.
+Second, this holistic paradigm is highly vulnerable to conflicting user signals.
+For instance, if a user selects Image A for its composition and Image B for its color tone, but Image B features a composition that directly opposes Image A, it introduces contradictory semantic signals.
+This confounds the FM, preventing it from identifying the exact preferred feature values under conflicting signals.
+Therefore, there is an urgent need for a flexible framework capable of achieving multi-dimensional feature alignment under the intention-expression gap.